 - Fever - but the baby may not look hot and the skin may look pale or blotchy, or turn blue.
 The hands and feet may feel cold.
 The baby may shiver.

-- Will not take feeds - sometimes repeated vomiting.
+- Will not take feeds - sometimes repeatedly being sick (vomiting).